 Even though most Jewish men go through a bar mitzvah, oftentimes, afterwards they stop attending synagogue on a regular basis.
 You may hear a Jewish person say, “I’m Jewish from the top of my head to the bottom of my feet,” but to them, being Jewish doesn’t mean having a relationship with God.
 It’s just a cultural identity and a connection to the Jewish community.

 My bar mitzvah, at the age of 13, was in a conservative Temple.
 In preparation for my bar mitzvah, I attended Hebrew school three times a week.
 The focus of my training was memorization of prayers, learning traditions, and reading Hebrew.
 I was never taught that I could have a personal relationship with God.
 My experience is not unique.
 Many temples do not teach the Jewish people that they can have a personal relationship with God.
 Their focus, basically, is tradition and reading Hebrew.
-You will find a high population of Jewish people in cults because their hunger for God often isn’t satisfied through traditional Jewish education.
+Over the years it is not uncommon for Jewish people to drift into cults because their hunger for God often isn’t satisfied through traditional Jewish education

 Not long ago, one of my family members attended Temple, and as she spoke from the pulpit about having a relationship with God, she was rebuked by the Rabbi, who told her that Jews cannot intimately know God; they can only follow His commandments.
 As a result of this Jewish mindset, my Hebrew school experience was devoid of nurturing a personal relationship with God.